minhphan03/javascript/es6/rest-parameter.md

 }
 ```

-The reduce function of the args accept normally two variable: the callback and the initial value (on the example above)
+The reduce function of the args accept normally two variables: the callback and the initial value (on the example above)

 (a,b) => a + b is the callback value.
 The accumulator, a, is set to the initial value 0. b is the value variable, and the accumulator will start adding values and looping
 until the array ends.